nanohcv/vdr-plugin-xmlapi/README.md

 - timers  (The user can add or remove timers.)
 - recordings  (The user can delete, undelte or remove recordings.)
 - remotecontrol  (The user can use the switch to channel api and the remote control api.)
-- streamcontrol  (The user can see and remove active streams via stream control api.)
-- sessioncontrol (The user can see and remove active sessions via session control api.)

 Example:
 You want to give the user "guest1" the rights "streaming" and "timers"